-The project centered around the question of "In what ways can you create an experience that explores and shares these wonders safely for a wide range of guests at or near the original presumed location?".
+The Imaginations competition is a design challenge in which teams from universities across America compete by conceptualizing a resort or theme park based on the prompt of the year.
 Based on one of the wonders of the world each team was to design all aspects of their proposal, the look, the engineering, the experience and more.
+Our project centered around the question of "In what ways can you create an experience that explores and shares these wonders safely for a wide range of guests at or near the original presumed location?".
 Some of the key considerations we had to keep in mind were honoring the environment and local ordinances, the history of the region, being able to share the experience with the group, the integration of traditional methodologies and advanced technological solutions, the inclusion of the whole team's expertise and telling a family friendly story.
 On top of this we were not permitted to use any existing intellectual property under Disney nor were we allowed to use augmented reality in the experience of our resort.

-Throwing together ideas and sketching at the speed of light, topics of discussion were location, shape, size, activities, and how those might all fit together into being a place people go to.
+We devoured research on the subject and began throwing together ideas and sketching at the speed of light.
+Topics of discussion were location, shape, size, activities, and how those might all fit together into being a place people would want to go to.

 Narrowing down our concept

-We began to realize we had a lot of ideas. we spent some time thinking about what we valued about our concept and what we wanted to get across to give ourselves a better sense of direction.
+We began to realize we had a too many ideas to move forward.
+We spent some time thinking about what we valued about our concept and what we wanted to get across to give ourselves a better sense of direction.

 Since the project was to be displayed to the judges in a power point presentation I spent a considerable amount of time researching and creating discussion in the team on the illustrations.
-Since they were going to be presented in this way they needed to not only be immersive and attention grabbing but also informative to really place the audience in this world we have created.
+The nature of power points demanded that the illustrations be immersive and attention grabbing but also informative to really place the audience in this world we have created.
 To develop the imagery we decided on what we wanted to draw attention to and I would use my expertise in this area to suggest a way to frame those qualities and flesh them out using research on native plants and culture.

 Completed first submission